NamPE286/ChallengeListVN-API/README.md

 ## General
 - Some GET requests require authentication will be replaced by POST request instead.
 - All GET requests will have respone header `Cache-Control: public, s-maxage=10, stale-while-revalidate=3600`.
+- All non-GET requests must provide a token in `Authorization` header.

 ## Parameters and body
 - Required parameters are wrapped inside square brackets (E.g: `/level/[id]`).